IDPF/scriptable-components/Samples/1-basic_component/embedded/README.md

 # Basic Componenet Sample

-This is the future home to the basic Scriptable Component in it's embedded form.
-Meaning that the SC will be a child to a parent EPUB utilizing the `<collection>` manifest item and `<iframe>` content document approach.
+This basic "Hello World" Scriptable Component (SC) contains rudimentary metadata for a reflowable EPUB parent with a Fixed Layout SC and appropriate accessible metadata for keyboard control.
+This sample is purely a packaging example showing the use of the parent EPUB `<collection>` element denoting the child SC then manually positioned in the parent templated content document via the `<iframe>` "landing zone".